PSPDFKit-labs/pspdfkit-pdf-generator-csharp/README.md

 ## PDF Generation with C#

 This is a PDF Generator API example that creates a receipt PDF from HTML with C#.
-Replace the `your_api_key_here` placeholder with your live API key from https://dashboard.pspdfkit.com/api_keys/ in `index.js`.
+Replace the `{YOUR_API_KEY}` placeholder with your live API key from https://dashboard.pspdfkit.com/api_keys/ in `Program.cs`.

 ## Installation